Edwin Vose Sumner: Transfer and death

 Soon afterward, on Maj.
 Gen. Joseph Hooker's appointment to command the Army of the Potomac on January 26, 1863, Sumner was relieved of his command at his own request.
 He was then reassigned to a new command in the Department of the Missouri, effective in the spring.
 Before that, Sumner went to his daughter's home in Syracuse, New York, to rest, where he fell ill with fever.
-He died on March 21, 1863 and was buried in Syracuse's Oakwood Cemetery.
+He died on March 21, 1863, and was buried in Syracuse's Oakwood Cemetery.

 His two sons, Brigadier General Edwin Vose Sumner, Jr. and Major General Samuel S. Sumner, both served in the Civil War and the Spanish–American War.

 Grave

 Sumner is buried in Section 8, Lot 1 of Oakwood Cemetery in Syracuse.
 Part of the Teall family plot, the gravesite has some structural problems and issues of disrepair.
 The Onondaga County Civil War Round Table was raising funds to repair the grave and the general area.

+Fort Sumner in the New Mexico Territory was named in his honour.